Documenting the progress of SDGs implementation in Africa

 An online reporting tool

 On behalf of AMCOW, UNEP-DHI Partnership has just completed the first survey using the new online reporting tool.
+Following the establishment of this platform, staff from 44 countries were trained to use it.
 42 out of 54 AMCOW member countries provided data and information to the system.
 Considering the short time for reporting, this is considered an extremely satisfactory response rate.
 The results of the survey are already available to the public.
 Go take a look!

 This web platform is helping African countries monitor the implementation of political commitments for the water sector, including SDGs related to water. © DHI